 Marriage also provides important tax benefits.
 For example, married couples generally avoid the Maryland inheritance tax.
 This 10% tax applies to assets left to anyone who is not a spouse or other close family member.

 Married couples can avoid other “death taxes” as well, or at least delay paying them until the second spouse dies.
-In Maryland, a tax of up to 16 percent applies to any portion of an estate that exceeds $1 million in value (starting in 2015, this exempt amount will increase over five years until it equals the federal exemption amount).
-The estate tax is less of a concern at the federal level, where only the portion of an estate that exceeds $5.34 million in value is taxed, but at the much higher rate of 40 percent.
+In Maryland, a tax of up to 16 percent applies to any portion of an estate that exceeds $4 million in value (this exempt amount will increase annually until it equals the federal exemption amount in 2019).
+The estate tax is less of a concern at the federal level, where only the portion of an estate that exceeds $5.6 million in value is taxed, but at the much higher rate of 40 percent.
 (Note that the value of an estate includes any life insurance or retirement accounts owned by the decedent.)

 When one spouse dies, any bequest to the surviving spouse is generally tax-free.
 But estate taxes may be due on the second death if the surviving spouse’s estate exceeds either the state or federal exemption amount.
 To minimize this tax liability, an experienced estate-planning attorney can prepare wills that include provisions for a “bypass trust”—an effective estate-planning tool reserved to married couples.